 The Chase Sapphire Preferred® Card is a popular rewards credit card for travelers.
-Allowing you to earn 2X points per $1 spent on travel and dining, it’s a great card that helps you earn rewards when you’re on vacation or eating out.
+Allowing you to earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
+It’s a great card that helps you earn rewards when you’re on vacation or eating out.

 - Credit Recommended (660-850):